ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type identifier: 0x64766343

-Block type name: Dolby Vision configuration
+Block type name: Dolby Vision configuration dvcC

 Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles less than and equal to 7.